nRF24/CircuitPython_nRF24L01/docs/advanced_api.rst

         ``NO_ACK`` flag in the transmission's Packet Control Field (9 bits of information about the payload).
 Therefore, it takes advantage of an nRF24L01 feature specific to individual payloads, and its value is not saved anywhere.
-You do not need to specify this for every payload if the `arc` attribute is disabled, however setting this parameter to `True` will work despite the `arc` attribute's setting.
+You do not need to specify this for every payload if the `auto_ack` attribute is disabled, however setting this parameter to `True` will work despite the `auto_ack` attribute's setting.

         .. note:: Each transmission is in the form of a packet.
 This packet contains sections of data around and including the payload. `See Chapter 7.3 in the nRF24L01